hieuvp/learning-automation-tools/xpath/README.md

     await driver.get("https://www.ebay.com");

     // By using XPath, we are able to locate the search box,
-    // and sendKeys() to search for a value of "DevOps" await driver.findElement(By.xpath("//input[@id='gh-ac']")).sendKeys("DevOps");
+    // and "sendKeys()" to search for a value of "DevOps" await driver.findElement(By.xpath("//input[@id='gh-ac']")).sendKeys("DevOps");

     // Hit the search button to redirect to the results page